Skip to main content

 Candles

-• Ensure candles are in a suitable folder
+• Always ensure candles are placed in a suitable holder.

-• Ensure candles are not near items that may catch fire such as curtains
+• Make sure candles are not placed near items that can catch fire, such as curtains.

 Fire Alarms

-• Ensure they are in every room including bedrooms as you most likely will not wake up from smoke inhalation if the fire alarm is not in the room of the fire
+• Ensure there are fire alarms in every room of the house, including bedrooms as you most likely will not wake up from smoke inhalation if the fire alarm is not in the same room as the fire.

-• Ensure fire alarms are there and working.
-Dublin Fire Brigade share #testittuesday on social media as a gentle reminder to check your alarms weekly
+• Ensure your fire alarms are working.
+Dublin Fire Brigade promotes #testittuesday on social media as a gentle reminder to check your alarms weekly - follow us on Twitter, Facebook or Instagram for updates.

-• Fit a carbon monoxide alarm for rooms with a stove, fireplace or gas/oil boiler
+• Fit a carbon monoxide alarm in rooms with a stove, fireplace or gas/oil boiler.

 Contact Details